tapuia/rust-book-pt-br/src/ch04-01-what-is-ownership.md

 > ownership in relation to the stack and the heap later in this chapter, so here
 > is a brief explanation in preparation.
 >
-> Em muitas linguagens de programação, não temos que pensar muito sobre a
+> Em muitas linguagens de programação, não temos que pensar muito sobre a pilha
-> _stack_ (pilha) e sobre a _heap_.
-Mas em uma linguagem de programação de
+> e sobre a _heap_.
+Mas em uma linguagem de programação de sistemas, como Rust,
-> sistemas, como Rust, o fato de um valor estar na stack ou na heap tem impacto
+> o fato de um valor estar na pilha ou na heap tem impacto na forma como a
-> na forma como a linguagem se comporta e no porquê de termos que tomar certas
+> linguagem se comporta e no porquê de termos que tomar certas decisões.
+Vamos
-> decisões.
-Vamos descrever partes do ownership em relação à stack e à heap mais
+> descrever partes do ownership em relação à pilha e à heap mais para a frente
-> para a frente neste capítulo, então aqui vai uma explicação preparatória.
+> neste capítulo, então aqui vai uma explicação preparatória.
 >
 > Both the stack and the heap are parts of memory that is available to your code
 > to use at runtime, but they are structured in different ways.
 The stack stores